 Method 2: Select activities from the Work Activity panel

-Use this method when you want control over which specific Work Activities to include in an entry.
+Use this method when you want control over which specific work activities to include in an entry.

 Step 1: Choose your view